warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/powcba/README.md

 ## Implementation

 1. PoW - proof of work - done by miner
-2. PoS - proof of storage - done by miner
+2. PoC - proof of capacity - done by miner
 3. PoB - proof of burn - done by coin owners
 4. PoA - proof of activity - done by owners of burned coins